Genoa, Italy • May 7-13, 2023

 Expect your perspectives to shift.
-The week will be about photography, of course, but it will be mainly about yourself.
+The week will be about photography, of course, but it will be mainly about you.
 It will be about how you want to use your camera to re-interpret the world, within and without you.

 The week will be divided between theory classes, shooting time, discussion, sharing moments.
 We will experience – together with Anders Petersen – something that would not before have seemed possible.